 Prior to joining Foundation Center in 2007, Kim worked as a nonprofit director, fundraiser, and grantmaker for more than 20 years with organizations such as Hawaii Public Television, the Council on Foundations, and the National Endowment for the Arts.
 She received her J.D. from Capital University in Columbus, Ohio and her B.A. in Communications from the University of Cincinnati.

-Sandy Pon is the lead editor for GrantSpace, where nonprofits worldwide can find easy-to-use, self-service tools and resources to become better grant applicants and build strong, sustainable organizations.
-Since joining Foundation Center in 2003, Sandy has answered thousands of questions from satisfied visitors, online and in person, about nonprofit grantseeking, fundraising, and management.
-Her experience also includes teaching, program design, and user experience testing.
+Sandy Pon leads the Online Librarian team, a free chat and email service that serves more than 10,000 online visitors each year by answering their questions about nonprofit grantseeking, fundraising, and management, and providing support on using Foundation Center products and services.
+She also serves as the content editor for GrantSpace, where nonprofits worldwide can find easy-to-use, self-service tools and resources to become better grant applicants and build strong, sustainable organizations.
+Sandy’s experience includes teaching, program design, and user experience testing, and in 2018 she was named a Library Journal Mover & Shaker.
 Previously, she worked in academic and public libraries and in a research laboratory.
 She has an M.A. in library science and a B.S. in microbiology from University of Arizona.

 Janice Rosenberg has been a librarian/information specialist with Foundation Center in Washington, DC, since December 1996.
 In 2000, she was promoted to the position of senior librarian.
 Janice participates in Foundation Center's online librarian initiative and is responsible for DC's e-newsletter.
 She also handles collection development for the library and provides reference services to library patrons.
 Janice is currently city lead in the DC office.